 Matters of Survivorship: Sexual Health

-If you’re dealing with prostate cancer – the disease itself, or the aftermath of treatment – then you are dealing with issues of survivorship, says PCF-funded medical oncologist Alicia Morgans, M.D., M.P.H., soon to become the new Medical Director of Cancer Survivorship at Dana Farber.
+If you’re dealing with prostate cancer – the disease itself, or the aftermath of treatment – then you are dealing with issues of survivorship, says PCF-funded medical oncologist Alicia Morgans, M.D., M.P.H., Medical Director of Cancer Survivorship at Dana Farber Cancer Institute.

 Sexual health is “one of the most underrecognized issues” for prostate cancer patients and their partners.
 One big reason why is that men just don’t want to talk about it, either because they keep hoping it will get better, or they just decide to be stoic and carry on.
 “Even though we have a roadmap for how to address these issues after surgery or radiation, we often lack the support system,” says Morgans.
 “There are way too few sexual health counselors specifically dedicated to helping men recovering from prostate cancer.”
 And yet: “This is an area of high interest to many patients.
 Sexual health affects their personal experience, their mood, energy, everything they do.”
 It also affects the health of their partners.